This country-specific Q&A provides an overview of the legal framework and key issues surrounding arbitration law in Italy.

 For a full list of jurisdictional Q&As visit http://www.inhouselawyer.co.uk/index.php/practice-areas/arbitration/

-Italy is a party to the 1927 Geneva Convention on The Execution of Foreign Arbitral Awards, to the 1961 European Convention on International Commercial Arbitration as well as to the 1965 Washington Convention on the Settlement of Investment Disputes Between States and Nationals of Other States.
+Italy is also a party to the following arbitration-related treaties: (i) the 1927 Geneva Convention on The Execution of Foreign Arbitral Awards, (ii) the 1961 European Convention on International Commercial Arbitration, and the 1965 Washington Convention on the Settlement of Investment Disputes Between States and Nationals of Other States.

 Are arbitration clauses considered separable from the main contract?

 As a general rule, pursuant to 808 CCP, arbitration clauses are considered separable from the main contract.
 The fact that the contract is void does not in itself affect the validity of the arbitration clause contained therein.